observablehq/framework/docs/what-is-framework.md

   </a>
 </div>

-… or it might be a **live dashboard** that shows places current events in the context of recent or historical trends;
+… or it might be a **live dashboard** that places current events in the context of recent or historical trends;

 <div class="gallery grid grid-cols-2">
   <a href="https://observablehq.com/framework/examples/plot/">